JoelLarson/best-practices/tinkerboard-pyenv-python3.md

 # Installation notes

-When installing Python 3.10 (other versions untested), the Tinkerboard does not provide the correct libraries to build with openssl.
+When installing Python 3.10 (other versions untested) with pyenv, the Tinkerboard does not provide the correct libraries to build with openssl.
 To resolve this, the following can be done:

 ```
 mkdir -p $HOME/Repositories